sagemath/trac_to_gh/Issue 8572.md

 # Issue 8572: Doc of poset appear as void if called from the console.

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/8572

 Original creator: hivert